nmdp-bioinformatics/gfe-db/README.md

    }
    ```
   Update the parameters to whatever is desired.
 Leaving `LIMIT` blank will build the entire GFE dataset (~30,000 alleles).
-6. Get the `gfedbEndpoint` parameter from the `database-stack.yml` and load it in the browser on port 7474:
+6. Get the `Neo4jDatabaseEndpoint` parameter from the `database-stack.yml` and load it in the browser on port 7474:
    ```bash
    # Example
    18.215.230.187:7474